B.A., Boston College, Psychology

 Autism Spectrum Disorders (ASD), educational technology

-Claire Donehower is an assistant professor in the Department of Learning Sciences.
+Claire Donehower is an associate professor in the Department of Learning Sciences.
 She received her doctorate from the University of Central Florida in the Exceptional Education Program.
 Her research focuses on improving academic, social and behavioral outcomes for students with autism spectrum disorders (ASD) using innovative technology.

 Prior to her doctoral studies, Donehower worked at the Kennedy Krieger School Programs for nine years as an assistant teacher, special education teacher and assistant principal.
 She received a B.A degree in psychology from Boston College and an M.S. degree in special education of severe and profound disabilities from the Johns Hopkins University.